Dilip Bose

-Dilip Bose (1921 – 30 December 1996) was an Indian professional tennis player.
-He was a winner of the Asian championship and a member of the India Davis Cup team.
+Dilip Kumar Bose (28 May 1921 – 30 December 1996) was an Indian professional tennis player.
+He was a winner of the Asian Championships and a member of the India Davis Cup team.
 After retirement, he served as a coach and administrator.
 The All India Tennis Association instituted a lifetime achievement award in his name in 2002.

-Bose won the single's event in the inaugural Asian championships in 1949 at his club, the Calcutta South Club in Calcutta.
+Bose won the single's event in the inaugural Asian Championships in 1949 at his club, the Calcutta South Club in Calcutta.
 As a result, he was seeded 15 at the Wimbledon in 1950.
 He conceded the second round match, upon retiring, to Hans van Swol of the Netherlands with the score 6–4, 5–4 in the latter's favour.
 He had only recovered from a heavy attack of malaria a few days prior and was advised by doctors against playing.
 In the same year, he won the double's event at the Berlin championships with Australia's Bill Sidwell.